shu-vro/shu-vro/README.md

 # 👋 Hi, I’m ***@shu-vro***

-I am a Web Developer, and I'm very passionate and dedicated to my work With 2 years experience as a Web
+I am a Web Developer, and I'm very passionate and dedicated to my work with 2 years experience as a Web
 Developer, I have acquired the skills and knowledge necessary to make your project a